Documentation Index

 In DB Server, you can create or delete Cloud DB Server, as well as check the list of DB Server in operation.
 In addition, you can change the specifications of the DB Server in operation.

-The basic description of using DB Server is as follows:
+The basics of using DB Server are as follows:

 database-database-8-1_0003_vpc_ko